All Episodes

 They're afraid to stand up to Obama because that'll make them racists.

-And they believe, and especially after an election to which they lose their party loss, they still run the House, but they probably conclude Obama is wildly loved, still adored.
+And they believe, and especially after an election in which they lose, their party lost, they still run the House, but they probably conclude Obama is wildly loved, still adored.

 And in their world, it makes no sense to go after Obama.

-And it I think it was clear that that's the view of the party.
+And I think it was clear that that's the view of the party.

 The party, we're in this position.